bioinformagic/monica/README.md

 # bash build.sh
 ```

 Note: The CPU works well when tested.
 Subprocess + others have too be added though.
-THe GPU has to be tested.
+The GPU has to be tested.

 ---